xdelaruelle/modules/doc/source/modulefile.rst

 .. mfcmd:: modulepath-label directory label

  Assigns *label* string to modulepath *directory*.
-This *label* is used on :subcmd:`avail` output to refer to the modulepath.
+This *label* is used on :subcmd:`avail` and :subcmd:`spider` output to refer to the modulepath.

  The parameter *directory* corresponds to a fully or partially qualified modulepath.
 If *directory* is ``.`` (dot) then the current directory of the